Canyon lots FAQ - Building a home in the Santiago Canyons

 They are controlled by the County of Orange because the canyons are in unincorporated areas of the County.

 Are some of the canyons more restrictive than others?

 Yes, Trabuco Canyon is generally considered harder to build in than Silverado or Modjeska, because they have a more restrictive specific plan and a second board (for approvals) that you will have to go through.
 I have heard that this board may consist of people who don't really want to see much construction in the canyons, so it is another hurdle you will have to cross in order to build in Trabuco Canyon.
 Part of the reason for the restrictive specific plans is to keep tract home builders out of the canyons.
-I have also seen a lot in Trabuco that was designated as being along a "scenic corridor" on Live Oak Canyon road, and either the board or the County did not want the lot to be built on, even though it was listed for sale in the MLS.
+I recall a lot in Trabuco that was designated as being along a "scenic corridor" on Live Oak Canyon road and either the board or the County did not want the lot to be built on, even though it was listed for sale in the MLS.

 Can the County help me determine if I can build on the lot?

 Yes, and I would advise that you contact County planning as your starting point.
 You can call them on the phone, but the help you will get over the phone will be minimal.
 It is better to go there in person and speak to a planner.
 The address is 300 N Flower street in Santa Ana.
 It is first come, first served, so get there early and plan on being there for a while.

 What should I bring if I visit the planning department?